News & Media

 Photo of Andrew Taylor, associate professor of emergency medicine, director of emergency department clinical informatics, and associate director of informatics and data science research at Yale University School of Medicine

-12 January, 2024 How integrating AI and clinical decision support systems can help in the ER
+Friday, January 12, 2024 How integrating AI and clinical decision support systems can help in the ER

 A Yale University School of Medicine ER clinical informatics expert offers a deep dive preview of his HIMSS24 educational session that will show how artificial intelligence and CDS can boost emergency care.